voithos/swiftcode/README.md

     > use swiftcode
     > db.addUser({ user: 'swiftcodeuser', pwd: 'password', roles: ['readWrite'] })

-Copy the sample `settings.js` file, and fill out the settings as desired (specifically, you must provide the database settings to your MongoDB).
+Copy the sample `settings.js.example.js` file to `settings.js`, and fill out the settings as desired (specifically, you must provide the database settings to your MongoDB).

     cd src
     cp settings.js.example.js settings.js
     vim settings.js

+SwiftCODE does not come with code exercises preloaded, but does have a simple admin interface which allows for the definition of new languages, projects, and exercises.
+An admin user is required to access the interface, which can be created through grunt (note, this requires the database settings to be in place).

+    grunt add-admin

+Once an admin user has been added, the admin interface can be accessed after logging in, using the link in the drop-down in the top-right corner of the page.

 ### Run